suzuki-shunsuke/reproduce-urfave-cli-shell-completion-issue/README_yodoc.md

 # reproduce-urfave-cli-shell-completion-issue

-Reproduce the issue of [urfave/cli](https://github.com/urfave/cli) shell completion
+This repository includes a document and sample code to reproduce the issue of [urfave/cli](https://github.com/urfave/cli) shell completion.

 The version of urfave/cli: [v2.27.2](go.mod).